Abdullah182155/Water-Segmentation-Using-U-Net-baseline/readme.md

-# Water Segmentation Using U-Net Transformer
+# Water Segmentation Using U-Net

 This project focuses on detecting water bodies in satellite imagery using a deep learning approach.
-The model used is a U-Net with a Transformer (MiT-B2) encoder, trained on multispectral images with 12 bands.
+The model used is a U-Net , trained on multispectral images with 12 bands.

 ## 📁 Dataset Structure